jdodson/zemus/README.md

 # Zemus

-Zemus is a ruby gem that translates URLs into embedable code you can insert on a page.
+Zemus is a ruby gem that translates URLs into embeddable code you can insert on a page.
 It does its magic by simply inspecting and hacking up the URL itself, it makes no external requests to a webservice.

 Zemus translates the following URLs to embedabble HTML in standard HTML5 mode: